On intelligent design: becoming a more scientific designer

 Making these design decisions is normally arrived at by making assumptions, which are based on past use cases.
-That’s when you pluck that tried and tested design pattern off the shelf.
+That’s when a designer tends to pluck that tried and tested design pattern off the shelf.

 From talking to fellow designers and developers, intuition, gut feeling and assumptions play a large part of what we do.
 Assumptions drive us on.
 It’s the starting point for logic.
 It creates our hypothesis, with which we can test these initial assumptions.

 As David C Brown says, “it’s clear that assumptions must be included in Design Rationale, as explicit assumptions can be part of the reason for a design decision.”

 As experienced designers, we know what design patterns to use, what works best, don’t we?
 We’ve been around long enough, read enough A List Apart articles to see how inputs should behave in online forms, where to place navigation, and how to create a hierarchy of information.
 Yet as users get more experienced, patterns get old, and it’s very easy to slip behind.